 Each scholarship is dedicated to a designated opera house or program but singers may be released at the opera house's discretion to sing at the other participating houses should the opportunity arise.

-Scholarship recipients will travel to Berlin, Munich and/or Turin to start his or her professional training with the Deutsche Oper Berlin, Teatro Regio Torino, and the Bayerische Staatsoper.
+Scholarship recipients will travel to Berlin, Munich and/or Turin.
 The term of scholarship is 10 months (September to June) for Berlin and Turin, and 11 months for Munich (September to July).

 Each winner of a scholarship signs a contract with the Opera Foundation, and receives a stipend in the amount of US $16,000 and travel expenses of $1,300 to cover transportation between the United States and Berlin, Munich, and Turin.

-Each winner signs an additional contract with the respective opera house including additional benefits.
-The general terms of these benefits are as follows: The Berlin, Turin and Munich scholarships include an approximately €700 per month stipend from the hosting opera house to cover housing and access to healthcare benefits.
+Each winner signs an additional contract with their respective opera house including additional benefits.
+The benefits include an approximately €700 per month stipend from the hosting opera house to cover housing and access to healthcare benefits.
 These additional benefits are governed by the contract negotiated between the participating opera house and the scholarship winner.
 These terms are subject to change based on currency fluctuations and/or other considerations dictated by the participating opera house.

 During the year, the students receive advanced training and are offered roles in actual productions for which they may receive additional compensation.
 The Opera Foundation facilitates housing in Berlin, Munich and Turin and recipients are encouraged to participate in language courses in Germany and Italy.
 The scholarship competition is currently only open to US citizens or permanent resident card holders, between the ages of 18 and 30 who are beginning their professional singing careers.